Battle of Agincourt: Opening moves

 The tightness of the terrain also seems to have restricted the planned deployment of the French forces.
-The French had originally drawn up a battle plan that had archers and crossbowmen in front of their men-at-arms, with a cavalry force at the rear specifically designed to "fall upon the archers, and use their force to break them," but in the event, the French archers and crossbowmen were deployed behind and to the sides of the men-at-arms.
+The French had originally drawn up a battle plan that had archers and crossbowmen in front of their men-at-arms and a cavalry force at the rear specifically designed to "fall upon the archers, and use their force to break them," but in the event, the French archers and crossbowmen were deployed behind and to the sides of the men-at-arms.
 The French archers seem to have played almost no part, except possibly for an initial volley of arrows at the start of the battle.
 The cavalry force, which could have devastated the English line if it had attacked while they moved their stakes, charged only after the initial volley of arrows from the English.
 It is unclear whether the delay occurred because the French were hoping the English would launch a frontal assault and were surprised when the English instead started shooting from their new defensive position, or whether the French mounted knights instead did not react quickly enough to the English advance.
 French chroniclers agree that when the mounted charge did come, it did not contain as many men as it should have; Gilles le Bouvier states that some had wandered off to warm themselves and others were walking or feeding their horses.

 French cavalry attack

 The French cavalry, despite being disorganised and not at full numbers, charged towards the longbowmen.
 It was a disastrous attempt.
-The French knights were unable to outflank the longbowmen because of the encroaching woodland; they were also unable to charge through the array of sharpened stakes that protected the archers.
-John Keegan argues that the longbows' main influence on the battle at this point was injuries to horses: armoured only on the head, many horses would have become dangerously out of control when struck in the back or flank from the high-elevation, long-range shots used as the charge started.
+The French knights could not outflank the longbowmen because of the encroaching woodland; they also could not charge through the array of sharpened stakes that protected the archers.
+John Keegan argues that the longbows' main influence on the battle at this point was injuries to horses: armoured only on the head, many horses would have become dangerously out of control when struck in the back or flank by the high-elevation, long-range shots used as the charge started.
 The mounted charge and subsequent retreat churned up the already muddy terrain between the French and the English.
-Juliet Barker quotes a contemporary account by a monk from Saint Denis Basilica who reports how the wounded and panicking horses galloped through the advancing infantry, scattering them and trampling them down in their headlong flight from the battlefield.
+Juliet Barker quotes a contemporary account by a monk from Saint-Denis Basilica who reports how the wounded and panicking horses galloped through the advancing infantry, scattering them and trampling them down in their headlong flight from the battlefield.